tonyofrancis/Fetch/README.md

 How to use Fetch
 ----------------

 Using Fetch is easy!
-Just add the following to your project's build.gradle file.
+Just add the following to your project's `build.gradle` file.
+In newer Android Studio projects add this to `settings.gradle`
 ```groovy
 allprojects {
     repositories {